1. Where can I find information on visa application? How can I contact you?

 Non-Swiss passport holders with Swiss Permit B, C or L, and staff of international organizations based in Switzerland with relevant Swiss Permits can apply in Switzerland.
 Please check the place of issued of the Swiss Permit.
 If issued in Basel-Land, Basel-Stadt, Bern, Fribourg, Geneve, Jura, Neuchatel, Nidwalden, Obwalden, Solothurn, Ticino, Uri, Valais or Vaud, applications have to be submitted in Bern.
 If issued in Aargau, Apenzell-Ausserrhoden, Apenzell-Innerrhoden, Glarus, Graubuenden, Luzern, Schaffhausen, Schwyz, St. Gallen, Thurgau, Zug or Zurich, applications have to be submitted in Zurich.

-Non-Swiss passport holders with Swiss Permit G cannot apply in Switzerland.
+Non-Swiss passport holders with Swiss Permit G or without Swiss Residence Permit cannot apply in Switzerland.

 Liechtenstein passport holders and those with Liechtenstein Residence Permits have to apply in Zurich.